WEAU: History

 Gillett began defaulting on some of his purchases in the late-1980s culminating in 1990 when he sold WEAU to Busse Broadcasting, owner of KOLN in Lincoln, Nebraska and KGIN in Grand Island, Nebraska (and at one point also owned WWMT in Kalamazoo, Michigan and KOKH-TV in Oklahoma City).
 In 1998, Gray Communications Systems (which was subsequently renamed Gray Television) and Cosmos Broadcasting (the broadcasting division of the Liberty Corporation which was later merged into Raycom Media and itself sold to Gray) teamed up to purchase the Busse stations with WEAU going to Cosmos and KOLN/KGIN going to Gray.
 Cosmos then traded WEAU back to Gray in exchange for WALB (Gray's original flagship station) in Albany, Georgia (that station returned to Gray in 2019 after WALB's last owner Raycom merged with Gray).
-Technology was the highlight of the following decade as WEAU-DT, which originally transmitted on channel 39, signed-on April 30, 2002 with the digital transmitter located at the top of the tower in Fairchild.
+Technology was the highlight of the following decade as WEAU-DT, which originally transmitted on channel 39, signed-on April 30, 2002, with the digital transmitter located at the top of the tower in Fairchild.

 The station turned off its analog transmitter at 12:30 p.m. on February 16, 2009.
-At around 1 o'clock, WEAU's digital signal relocated from channel 39 to channel 13.
-On October 1, 2012, WEAU dropped the -TV suffix from its call sign.
+At around 1 p.m., WEAU's digital signal relocated from channel 39 to channel 13.
+On October 1, 2012, WEAU dropped the "-TV" suffix from its call sign.
 The transmission tower for WEAU was the tallest structure in the state of Wisconsin topping out at 2000 ft, or over 500 ft taller than the Empire State Building.
 The tower was shared with former sister radio station WAXX.
 On March 22, 2011, this tower collapsed during an intense winter storm that brought a mixture of terrible weather conditions.
-A replacement tower was completed by December 15, 2011 and broadcasts resumed on UHF channel 38 in late December.
+A replacement tower was completed by December 15, 2011, and broadcasts resumed on UHF channel 38 in late December.

-Programming

-Syndicated programming

-Syndicated programing on WEAU includes Wheel of Fortune, Jeopardy!, and The Kelly Clarkson Show, among others.
+In 2024, WEAU and WECX-LD aired 10 Milwaukee Bucks games as part of an agreement with Weigel Broadcasting.